 Protecting Agencies are responsible for providing early notification to the Jurisdictional Agency at the point of origin and other jurisdictions immediately threatened so that they can identify and prioritize values, communicate concerns, help to validate the default initial response, participate in any decision to take a non-standard response, and keep their leadership and stakeholders informed.
 Initial action should not be delayed if contacts cannot be made.
+Notifications are required for wildfires, false alarms, vehicle fires, structure fires, debris fires, non-statistical/others, foreign incidents, natural outs and prevention actions (see Section 3.4 Fire Notifications).

-When a fire continues to spread after initial notifications are made, additional jurisdictions will be notified as early as possible prior to their lands being affected.
+When a wildfire continues to spread after initial notifications are made, notify additional jurisdictions as early as possible prior to their lands being affected.